Summary

 A common guideline suggests dedicating around 60% of the total space to the dining area.
 With remaining 40% for kitchen.
 This split maximizes income while giving your kitchen enough room to work fast.

 Show this split clearly on your floor plan.
-Mark the square footage of each area. backers want to see you've thought about space costs versus income potential.
+Mark the square footage of each area.
+Backers want to see you've thought about space costs versus income potential.
+What happens if you give the kitchen too much space?
+You lose money every day on empty tables that could be serving customers.

 Include storage areas, restrooms, and staff spaces in your 40% back-of-house assignion.
 These areas don't make money but are essential for operations.